 1 TO 1 FAMILY SUPPORT

-We can provided 1 to 1 Caseworkers who will visit the family and assess what help you need to be able to move forward with your life again and then help put the services in place.
+We can provided 1 to 1 Caseworkers who will meet with the family and assess what help you need to be able to move forward with your life again and then help put the services in place.

-We also have specialist MACMILLAN CASEWORKERS for those affected by a brain injury & a cancer within the family.
+We also have a MACMILLAN CASE WORKER for those affected by a brain injury & a cancer/terminal illness diagnosis within the family.

 We run groups where carers can meet other carers who have been through similar experiences.
 This informal and carers welcome all newcomers.